 However, a bill is being pushed to legalize the use of medical marijuana.
 We’ll see about that.

-The public is wild about CBD products but the state mandates aren’t friendly about it at all.
+The public is wild about CBD but the state mandates aren’t friendly about it at all.
 Georgia is notorious for having strict laws on marijuana.

 Marijuana and CBD are treated the same way here, so you may want to skip this South Dakota on the list, too.
 It’s a total snub on the federal law.